mlehotay/ier/IER/IER-theory.md

 ## **3. Internal Models, Perspective, and Organization**

-Observers construct internal informational models of the world and of themselves.
+Observers construct internal informational models of the world and themselves.
 These models are physically instantiated and shaped by the system’s structure, history, and constraints.

 Perspective emerges from organization, not from reality itself.